mumukshapant/docker-based-eltpipeline/README.md

  it seems like the dbt service depends on the destination_postgres service.
 If you simply run docker-compose up, Docker will start all services in the docker-compose.yaml file concurrently, which means dbt might start running before destination_postgres is fully ready to accept connections.

 When you run docker-compose up followed by docker-compose up dbt-1, the first command starts all the services including destination_postgres, and the second command starts dbt-1 specifically.
 At the time dbt-1 starts, destination_postgres is probably fully ready, hence we do not encounter any connection issues.

+### Branch cron
+Cron job is basically to run the pipeline automatically at a particular time or during a particular interval.

+We just made changes in start.sh file & Dockerfile.